victoreram/victoreram.github.io/_posts/2022-08-26-music-nfts-battle-jackets.md

 There are still [shortcomings](https://mobile.twitter.com/audiochroma/status/1554179663919849472?s=20&t=vTcMqkhPzo380LGD-PBFbQ) that exist in the current music NFT scene.
 The music industry or the culture of music may resist the adoption of this technology.
 I think the confluence of tech and culture in Web3 will keep growing in momentum in the coming years that it will be too loud to ignore.

 Music has evolved in unpredictable ways in the last few decades.
 Who could have predicted that broadcasting the devil's tritone on an inconspicuous blues record would spawn countless subgenres, a global subculture, and a billion dollar industry?
-There is a growing ecosystem of creators that are on the frontier of a new cultural breakthrough.
-If they succeed,  then I hope every music fan can have fun stitching our own battle jackets.
+There is a growing ecosystem of creators that are on the frontier of a new technical and cultural breakthrough.
+If they succeed, then every music fan will be stitching their own digital battle jackets.

 ![](https://images.squarespace-cdn.com/content/v1/53cd477de4b0fa81a6994019/1436813108117-2G60WGIOEHRIFHGRFZJP/fenriz_walkaway-crop.jpg?format=1000w)

+*Special thanks to [Noxis](https://twitter.com/Aegiuscreator) for his thoughtful feedback.*
 **